Elective Units of Study

 The unit of study is delivered using specific examples from international strategy, such as mergers and acquisitions, and joint ventures.
 You will develop skills through experience, and learn useful analytic frameworks to further your understanding of negotiation and decision-making.

-Creativity, Innovation & Corporate Venturing
+Innovation and Corporate Venturing

 The constant challenge for business is striking a balance between developing existing operations and growing a presence in new markets, delivering new offerings or refining business models.
 Corporate Venturing is the phrase used to describe the latter processes, which utilize highly-regarded and valuable entrepreneurial and creative leadership skills.